Sessay: History

 The village is mentioned in the Domesday Book as "Sezai" in the wapentake of Gerlestre (from the mid-12th century known as Birdforth).
 It later became a detached part of the wapentake of Allertonshire.
 At the time of the Norman invasion, the manor was the possession of the Bishop of Durham and St Cuthbert's Church, Durham.
 The manor became a Mesne lordship and was held after the Norman invasion first by the Percy family and then by the Darrell family from the end of the 12th century to the late 15th century.
 When the family line of succession ended, it passed by marriage to the Dawnay family in 1525.
 One descendant, John Dawnay was made Viscount Downe in 1680.
 The family still hold the manor.

 A railway station was opened at Sessay by the Great North of England Railway in 1841.
 It closed in 1958.

 The toponymy is a combination of the Old English word secg meaning sedge and the Anglian word ēg meaning island or dry ground surrounded by marsh.
 Therefore, it is literally Sedge island.

 According to legend, Sessay was once the home of a giant which was slain by a knight named Sir Guy Dawnay.

 Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-It lies within the Topcliffe ward of Hambleton District Council and Sowerby electoral division of North Yorkshire County Council.
+From 1974 to 2023 it was part of the district of Hambleton.
+It is now administered by the unitary North Yorkshire Council.